cynkra/blockr.ui/README.md

 ## User interface

 That’s how `blockr.ui` looks like.
 We strived to make it as simple as possible, yet with a totally flexible layout.
+All panels can be resized and rearranged to your liking.

 ![](./vignettes/figures/blockr-ui.png)